| |

-of graceful centuries-old wooden churches, as well as other ancient
+Hundreds of graceful centuries-old wooden churches, as well as other

-timber buildings from manor houses to inns to peasant cottages to
+ancient timber buildings from manor houses to inns to peasant

-industrial facilities such as mills, have survived in the Malopolska
+cottages to industrial facilities such as mills, have survived in

 Since 2003 four of them – in the villages of Sekowa, Binarowa,

-List of the World Cultural and Natural Heritage.
-At the same
+UNESCO List of the World Cultural and Natural Heritage.
+At the

-time, scores of wooden churches in the Malopolska region can match
+same time, scores of wooden churches in the Malopolska region can

-Krakow itself can boast many vintage buildings of wood within the
+Also Krakow itself can boast many vintage buildings of wood within

 Sw.
 Malgorzaty) of 1690 at Blogoslawionej Bronislawy street in the